How to manage MIDI DJ consoles

 VFD leds can be switched on/off or blinked by adding them inside the profile as described inside the "Items for console's physical controls" section above; management of VFD segments is a bit more complex and the possibility to display variable words using an embedded character set is quite difficult to profile; the number of manufacturers using this kind of display on some of their console models is quite limited so, for this reason, the component doesn't allow adding VFD segments to the profile but their management is embedded directly inside the control itself.

-At the moment Active MIDI DJ Console comes with native support for displays of the Denon DN-HC4500 console only: other models may be added upon specific request by sending us the technical specifications of the console.
+At the moment Active MIDI DJ Console for .NET comes with native support for displays of the Denon DN-HC4500 console only: other models may be added upon specific request by sending us the technical specifications of the console.

 Displays segments can be enumerated through the MidiDjConsole.DisplaySegmentCountGet method in conjunction with the MidiDjConsole.DisplaySegmentInfoGet method; once enumerated you can show single characters or strings of characters using the following methods: